chartjs/Chart.js/docs/docs/getting-started/v3-migration.md

 }
 ```

+Also, the time scale option `distribution: 'series'` was removed and a new scale type `timeseries` was introduced in its place.

 #### Animations

 Animation system was completely rewritten in Chart.js v3.
 Each property can now be animated separately.
 Please see [animations](../configuration/animations.mdx) docs for details.